Great open source stuff for web developers and web developer wannabes.

 Some of the more popular open-source products that you can base your site on.

 These are all open-source programs that essentially act as your website (see my article on Website Basics ).
 As a web developer, you would download one or more of these, upload it to your website (your hosting account), run the install program, then configure and possibly modify the program to meet your specific needs.
 You may encounter these programs described as Content Management Systems (CMS), Wiki software, or Blog software.

 Joomla This is the CMS software that this website is based on.
 Joomla is open source and has a very active user community.
 It's based on PHP and MySQL and is highly customizable with many extensions.
 The best part (for site administrators) is that Joomla has some very easy to use administration/configuration tools, so not only is some of the setup and ongoing maintenance a lot easier, but even thing like installing extensions are a lot easier than with some other programs.

 Mambo I guess you could say that Mambo is Joomla's older brother/sister.
-Mambo is a very popular open-source CMS.
+Mambo was a very popular open-source CMS.
 In 2005, there were some developers that didn't like the way Mambo was heading, so they basically took the Mambo code, renamed it Joomla and began developing it separately.
 This is truly a great example of the freedom that open-source brings.
-Currently, Mambo and Joomla are still very similar products, but as time went by, Joomla kept getting better, and Mambo went the way of the dinosaurs.
+At that time, Mambo and Joomla were still very similar products, but as time went by, Joomla kept getting better, and Mambo went the way of the dinosaurs.
 Fortunately there was the ability to migrate from Mambo to Joomla, but any of the open source products can go away at any time.